EngSoc-IT-Team/forum/client/README.md

 ## html

 The HTML folder contains the template HTML files for all the pages on the website.
-These files are the elements that essentially for the structure for each page.
+These files are the elements that are essential for the structure for each page.
 Each file is named according to what page it provides the structure for.
 For example, login.html represents the login page of the website.

 If there are any issues with the structure of a specific page then the issue most likely originates from that pages source HTML.
 Many of these pages utilize templates to generate repeating elements such as comments and posts.
 These templates can be found in the js folder.
 If you are having issues with any of these files please contact the respective creators of the files.

 ## js